 Sound familiar?
-It probably does – because these are the same questions you ask yourself before the start of a conversation – especially in business where everyone seems to want something.
-Once you understand that the other person is mainly concerned about these three things, you become a good communicator when you address them right away.
-By getting those questions answered, the other person can focus on the conversation and it becomes a productive use of time.
+It probably does – because these are the same questions you ask yourself before the start of a conversation – especially in business, where everyone seems to want something.
+Once you understand that the other person is mainly concerned about these three things, you become a good communicator when you address them immediately.
+By answering those questions, the other person can focus on the conversation, which becomes a productive use of time.

 For the first question, check your tone and medium of communication.
 After all, there are varying levels of conversation intimacy.
-Much like body language, the medium you choose to use tells the other person a lot about what they should expect.
-For example, if you’re using email or are speaking in a stiff manner when you’re usually relaxed, the other person will expect that the conversation will be painful.
+Much like body language, the medium you use tells the other person much about what they should expect.
+For example, if you’re using email or speaking stiffly when you’re usually relaxed, the other person will expect the conversation to be painful.
 You also should anticipate the other person’s views and feelings.
 Doing so will help you to put them at ease.

-Remember too that listening is as important – and probably more important – than talking.
-According to Peter Drucker (a famous writer, professor and management consultant), “[t]he most important thing in communication is hearing what is’t said.”
+Remember that listening is as important – and probably more important – than talking.
+According to Peter Drucker (a famous writer, professor, and management consultant), “[t]he most important thing in communication is hearing what is’t said.”

-To properly answer the second question (how long is this conversation going to take?), you may first have to answer the third (what do you want from me?).
-Once you concretely say exactly what you want or aim to get, the other person is able to gauge how willing they are to help you or give it to you.
-This allows them to also estimate the time it will take for you to reach an agreement.
+To properly answer the second question (how long will this conversation take?), you may first have to answer the third (what do you want from me?).
+Once you concretely say exactly what you want or aim to get, the other person can gauge their willingness to help or give it to you.
+This allows them also to estimate the time it will take for you to reach an agreement.

-When you cannot answer these question right away, the other person will do their best to avoid you.
+When you cannot answer these questions immediately, the other person will do their best to avoid you.

-Think about it, you always ignore a salesperson that has no direction, or an entrepreneur that is blindly fishing for favors.
+Think about it, you always ignore a salesperson with no direction or an entrepreneur blindly fishing for favors.
 People don’t like to waste their time, especially in business.
-Being a good communicator is being precise and concrete, and knowing the different patterns and channels for communication which are appropriate depending on the situation.
+Being a good communicator is being precise and concrete and knowing the appropriate patterns and channels for communication depending on the situation.

 Importantly, always put yourself in the other person’s shoes.
 It’s not just a throw-away expression.
-By understanding how you would react if you were listening to yourself, you can learn to communicate better.
+By understanding how you would react if you listened to yourself, you can learn to communicate better.